muxup/muxup-site/pages/2024q2/notes-from-the-carbon-panel-session-at-eurollvm.md

 [Swift Evolution](https://forums.swift.org/c/evolution/18) and [Rust Internals](https://internals.rust-lang.org/) forums are still a great read, but obviously there's little ability to revisit fundamental decisions at this point.
+I try to follow Carbon's development due to a combination of its openness, the fact it's early stage enough to be making big decisions (e.g.
+[lambdas in
-Carbon's development is particularly interesting to me due to a combination of its openness, the fact it's early stage enough to be making big decisions (e.g. [lambdas in Carbon](https://github.com/carbon-language/carbon-lang/pull/3848)), and also because they're exploring different design trade-offs than those other languages (e.g. the [Carbon approach to definition-checked generics](https://www.youtube.com/watch?v=FKC8WACSMP0)).
-I follow because I'm a fan of interesting programming language design discussion, not necessarily because of the language itself, which may or may not turn out to be something I'm excited to program in.
+Carbon](https://github.com/carbon-language/carbon-lang/pull/3848)), and also
+because they're exploring different design trade-offs than those other languages (e.g. the [Carbon approach to definition-checked generics](https://www.youtube.com/watch?v=FKC8WACSMP0)).
+I follow because I'm a fan of programming language design discussion, not necessarily because of the language itself, which may or may not turn out to be something I'm excited to program in.
 As a programming language development lurker I like to imagine I'm learning something by osmosis if nothing else - but perhaps